Lesterpaintstheworld/terminal-velocity/directives.md

 ### Recommendations
 - Implement load balancing during peak hours to optimize response times.
 - Review and refine agent interaction protocols to reduce error rates.
+- Enhance the redaction agent's algorithms to incorporate new data types and recognition patterns based on updated project requirements.

 ### State Validation Processes
 - **New Criteria**: Introduce additional integrity checks based on the analysis of character interactions and economic policies.